masoodvahid/laravel-selfupdater/README.md

 #### `branch`-based updates

-Set the installed version to to a datetime of one of the latest commits.
+Set the installed version to a datetime of one of the latest commits.
 A valid version would be: `2020-04-19T22:35:48Z`

 ### Running artisan commands